-Preseptal cellulitis and orbital cellulitis are 2 distinct diseases that share a few clinical symptoms and signs.
-Preseptal cellulitis usually begins superficial to the orbital septum.
+Preseptal cellulitis and orbital cellulitis are distinct diseases that share a few clinical symptoms and signs.
+Preseptal cellulitis usually begins superficial to the orbital septum, the membranous sheet that extends from the orbital rim into the upper and lower eyelid.
 Orbital cellulitis usually begins deep to the orbital septum.
 Both are more common among children; preseptal cellulitis is far more common than orbital cellulitis.

-Orbital cellulitis is most often caused by extension of infection from adjacent sinuses, especially the ethmoid sinus (75 to 90%); it is less commonly caused by direct infection accompanying local trauma (eg, insect or animal bite, penetrating eyelid injuries) or contiguous spread of infection from the face or teeth or by hematogenous spread.
+Orbital cellulitis is most often caused by extension of infection from adjacent sinuses, especially the ethmoid sinus.
+Less commonly, orbital cellulitis is caused by direct infection accompanying local trauma (eg, insect or animal bite, penetrating eyelid injuries) or contiguous spread of infection from the face or teeth or by hematogenous spread.

 Pathogens vary by etiology and patient age.
-Streptococcus pneumoniae is the most frequent pathogen associated with sinus infection, whereas Staphylococcus aureus and S. pyogenes predominate when infection arises from local trauma.
+Streptococcus pneumoniae is the most frequent pathogen associated with sinus infection, whereas Staphylococcus aureus and Streptococcus pyogenes predominate when infection arises from local trauma.
 Haemophilus influenzae type b, once a common cause, is now less common because of widespread vaccination.
-Fungi are uncommon pathogens, causing orbital cellulitis in diabetic or immunosuppressed patients.
-Infection in children < 9 yr is typically with a single aerobic organism; with increasing age, particularly age > 15 yr, infection is more typically polymicrobial with mixed aerobic and anaerobic ( Bacteroides , Peptostreptococcus) infections.
+Fungi are uncommon pathogens, causing orbital cellulitis in patients who have diabetes or in those who are immunosuppressed.
+Infection in children < 9 years is typically with a single aerobic organism; with increasing age, particularly age > 15 years, infection is more typically polymicrobial with mixed aerobic and anaerobic (Bacteroides, Peptostreptococcus) infections.

 Because orbital cellulitis originates from large adjacent foci of fulminant infection (eg, sinusitis) separated by only a thin bone barrier, orbital infection can be extensive and severe.
 Subperiosteal fluid collections, some quite large, can accumulate; they are called subperiosteal abscesses, but many are sterile initially.

-Complications include vision loss (3 to 11%) due to ischemic retinopathy and optic neuropathy caused by increased intraorbital pressure; restricted ocular movements (ophthalmoplegia) caused by soft-tissue inflammation; and intracranial sequelae from central spread of infection, including cavernous sinus thrombosis, meningitis, and cerebral abscess.
+Complications with orbital cellulitis include vision loss (3 to 11%) due to ischemic retinopathy and optic neuropathy caused by increased intraorbital pressure; restricted ocular movements (ophthalmoplegia) caused by soft-tissue inflammation; and intracranial sequelae from central spread of infection, including cavernous sinus thrombosis Cavernous Sinus Thrombosis Cavernous sinus thrombosis is a very rare, typically septic thrombosis of the cavernous sinus, usually caused by nasal furuncles or bacterial sinusitis.
+Symptoms and signs include pain, proptosis... read more , meningitis, and cerebral abscess.

 Symptoms and signs of preseptal cellulitis include tenderness, swelling, warmth, redness or discoloration (violaceous in the case of H. influenzae) of the eyelid, and sometimes fever.
 Patients may be unable to open their eyes because of eyelid swelling.
 The swelling and discomfort can make it difficult to examine the eye, but when accomplished, examination shows that visual acuity is not affected, ocular movement is intact, and the globe is not pushed forward (proptosis).